Civil defense in Israel: Bomb shelters

 According to the 1951 civil defense law, all homes, residential buildings and industrial buildings in Israel are required to have bomb shelters.
 However, several homes or residential buildings may make use of a single shelter jointly.

-Prior to the Lebanon War, PLO attacks from Lebanon led to thousands of Israelis spending large amounts of time in bomb shelters.
+Prior to the 1982 Lebanon War, PLO attacks from Lebanon led to thousands of Israelis spending large amounts of time in bomb shelters.

 In October 2010, the Home Front Command initiated a publicity campaign to explain to the public what the specified time people have to enter public bomb shelters after hearing the warning siren.

 Protected spaces

 The "protected space" is a similar concept to the shelter but serves individual apartment units, building floors, or other public areas.
 It consists of a reinforced concrete room with access from the building's individual apartment.
 The idea of the protected space followed the First Gulf War, when the warning time for incoming missiles was shortened and there was a need for fast access to shelter.
 The move from subterranean bomb shelters to more elevated protected spaces was motivated by the possibility of the use of chemical weapons by neighbouring countries.
-In Hebrew, merhav mugan dirati is shortened to the most widely used term "mamad", though protected spaces which are shared by an entire residential or office floor are called a "mamak", short for merhav mugan komati.
+In Hebrew, merhav mugan dirati is shortened to its acronym MaMa"D, though protected spaces which are shared by an entire residential or office floor are called a MaMa"K, short for merhav mugan komati.